FAI/CIA Sporting Badge Program

 ** Gold with three diamonds is the highest level or badge awarded, even if the pilot has 4 diamonds.

-Further details on the program as specified in the FAI Sporting Code can be reviewed at the FAI website in the CIA section at: FAI Sporting Badges
+Further details on the program as specified in the FAI Sporting Code, Section 1, Chapter 8 at the FAI website at https://www.fai.org/cia-documents under Sporting Code: Balloons and Airships.

 One of the most significant changes compared to the PAAP for USA pilots is in the area of documentation.
 In summary the required documentation level is between a pleasure or commercial flight and a record attempt, similar in many ways to the documentation level seen at the U.S. Nationals.
 Since the skill demonstration is on an international level, the method of using observers and other independent means of verification of performance are an integral part of the claim procedure to ensure equal performance regardless of location.
 The documentation and recording requirements are summarized below: